-- An Area Source is any stationary source that is not a Major Source of HAPs [emits, or has the Potential-to-Emit (PTE) less than 10 tons per year of any single HAP or less than 25 tons per year of any combination of HAPs].
-An Area Source is sometimes referred to as a "true minor" or "natural minor" source. - Area Sources subject to Subpart JJJJJJ are NOT required to obtain a Title V permit as a result of being subject to 40 CFR 63 Subpart JJJJJJ.
-Facilities that are synthetic Area Sources for HAP may already be covered by a Title V permit or may be required to obtain a Title V permit in the future for a reason other than Subpart JJJJJJ. - A synthetic Area Source (also referred to as a synthetic Minor HAP Source) has the potential to emit HAPs in quantities at or above the Major Source threshold levels, but has accepted federally enforceable limitations to keep the emissions below such levels.
-A facility given synthetic Area Source status for HAPs prior to 31 January 2016 (compliance date of 40 CFR 63 Subpart DDDDD) is subject to 40 CFR 63 Subpart JJJJJJ and is NOT subject to Subpart DDDDD. - A Major Source of HAP is defined as a stationary source or group of stationary sources located within a contiguous area and under common control that emits, or has the PTE of 10 tons or more per year of any single HAP or 25 tons or more per year of any combination of HAPs.
-A Major Source cannot, or chooses not to, enact federally enforceable limits on emissions and/or operations to reduce PTE.
+• An Area Source is any stationary source that is not a Major Source of HAPs [emits, or has the Potential-to-Emit (PTE), less than 10 tons per year of any single HAP or less than 25 tons per year of any combination of HAPs].
+An Area Source is sometimes referred to as a "true minor" or "natural minor" source.

+- A Synthetic Area Source (also referred to as a synthetic Minor HAP Source) has the potential-to-emit (PTE) HAPs in quantities at or above the Major Source threshold, but has accepted federally enforceable limitations to keep the emissions below such levels. - Area Sources subject to Subpart JJJJJJ are NOT required to obtain a Title V permit as a result of being subject to 40 CFR 63 Subpart JJJJJJ.
+Facilities may already be covered by a permit or may be required to obtain a Title V permit in the future for a reason other than Subpart JJJJJJ. - A Major Source of HAP is defined as a stationary source or group of stationary sources located within a contiguous area and under common control that emits or has the PTE 10 tons or more per year of any single HAP or 25 tons or more per year of any combination of HAPs.
+A Major Source cannot, or chooses not to, enact federally enforceable limits on emissions and/or operations to reduce PTE to become a synthetic Area Source.
 If the facility is located at a Major Source of HAPs, refer to 40 CFR 63, Subpart DDDDD for further applicability analysis.
 There is also a USAF Guide applicable to industrial, commercial, and institutional boilers located at a Major Source.